quicwg/multipath/draft-ietf-quic-multipath.md

 ### Allocating, Consuming, and Retiring Connection IDs {#consume-retire-cid}

-With the multipath extension, each connection ID is associated with one path that is idenfied by the Path ID as specified in the Path Identifier field of the MP_NEW_CONNECTION_ID frame {{mp-new-conn-id-frame}}.
+With the multipath extension, each connection ID is associated with one path that is identified by the Path ID as specified in the Path Identifier field of the MP_NEW_CONNECTION_ID frame {{mp-new-conn-id-frame}}.
 The Path ID 0 indicates the initial path of the connection.
 Respectively, the connection IDs used during the handshake belong to the initial path with Path ID 0.
-The MP_NEW_CONNECTION_ID frame is used to new issue connection IDs for all paths.
+The MP_NEW_CONNECTION_ID frame is used to issue new connection IDs for all paths.
 Endpoints SHOULD issue at least one connection ID for an unused path identifier to allow new paths to be opened.